Objective-Redux/Objective-Redux/README.md

 <br />

-## Un-wired, lazy-loaded data
+## Code splitting and lazy loading

-### Get the pieces of state you need, when you need them.
+### Get the pieces of state you need, when you need them

 Stop registering your reducers and sagas.
 Objective-Redux will take care of it for you, and it will do it on demand, dynamically, at runtime.
 Your store no longer needs to know about what's in it, leaving you free to move parts around as needed.

 <img src="./statics/lazy.png" alt="organize reducing function into a single class that represents a slice" style="height: 200px;" />

+## Compatible with React-Redux

+### Migrate over time
+You can use Objective-Redux and React-Redux together.
+The ReduxRegister is a decorated store object and can be used to `dispatch`, `subscribe`, or `getState`.
+The only difference is that you'll need to register your reducers using `register.registerReducers(myReducerMap)` or `register.registerReducer(name, reducingFn)`.
+See the documentation for more.

+For React-Redux, simply pass the ReduxRegister to the provider and use it normally.
+In your Objective-Redux based components, simply call `register.dispatch()` to fire off events to your non-Objective-Redux reducers.
+Use `withAddressableName()` when creating actions to receive them from outside of Objective-Redux.

 <br />